 We are medneo Diagnostics UK Limited, a company registered in England and Wales.
 Our company registration number is 11851997 and our registered office is at 155-157 Great Portland Street, London, United Kingdom, W1W 6QP.

-This privacy notice tells you how we will use your information when you use our service.
+This privacy notice tells you how we will use your information when you use our healthcare services.

 Our contact details

 You can contact us by post or by phone.